 It was driving me insane.
 We had to do something to hide all that

 So much better right?
 We managed to do it all within our budget and we still had a whole chunk of cash left over for the storage bits inside.
 Happy dance.
-Oh by the way, did you know that the triangular space underneath the stairs is called a “spandrel”.
-Me neither 😀 I’m so going to use it the next time I want to start a conversation………… Something along the lines of “Do you know what we did with with our spandrel” 😉 Mmmmm, I wonder is it’s called a spandrel if it’s under one of those spiral stairs?
+Oh by the way, did you know that the triangular space under the stairs is called a “spandrel”.
+Me neither 😀 I’m so going to use it the next time I want to start a conversation……… Something along the lines of “Do you know what we did with with our spandrel” 😉 Mmmmm, I wonder is it’s called a spandrel if it’s under one of those spiral stairs?

 How To Enclose a Curved Staircase aka Spandrel